SelectUSA/mobile/_posts/2015-02-02-contact-us.md

 We can also be reached at 202-482-6800, Monday - Friday, 9 a.m. to 5 p.m.
 EST.

+# Sign Up for Email Updates

 <form accept-charset="UTF-8" action="https://public.govdelivery.com/accounts/USITATRADE/subscribers/qualify" method="post"><input name="utf8" type="hidden" value="✓" /><input name="authenticity_token" type="hidden" value="XfpJ7XUO14X47poLC7Pxh+rmQeTCzazxMIg8+zgs6Sw=" />
 <input id="topic_id" name="topic_id" type="hidden" value="USITATRADE_22" />
 <fieldset class="emailblast">
 <div>
-<p><B>Would you like to receive bi-weekly email updates from SelectUSA, or change your current subscription?</b> To begin this process, enter your email address below.
+<p><B>Would you like to receive bi-weekly updates from SelectUSA, or change your current subscription?</b> To begin this process, enter your email address below.
 You will then be guided through several additional screens to complete or modify your subscription.</p>
 </div>
 <ol class='form'>
 <li class='email_fields' style='display: block'>